Fiction in the United States

 Many second-generation American Jewish literary women of Eastern European family origin seemed to avoid overtly Jewish subjects or references.
 American Jewish authors writing out of the Depression depicted the social activism that was typical of many immigrant Jewish women and their daughters, but much of the proletarian fiction of such writers as Tess Slesinger (1905–1945) or Jo Sinclair has little focus on the Jewish identity of characters or Jewish subject matter.

-The author of essays, fiction, and poetry, Tillie Olsen (b. c.
-1913) writes both of women who have lost their sense of direction and of strong women involved in socialist activities.
-In the compelling story “Tell Me a Riddle” (1962), one of Olsen’s few works in which the Jewish identity of her characters is salient, Olsen draws on her own familial revolutionary, antireligious background.
+The author of essays, fiction, and poetry, Tillie Olsen (1912-2007) wrote both of women who have lost their sense of direction and of strong women involved in socialist activities.
+In the compelling story “Tell Me a Riddle” (1962), one of Olsen’s few works in which the Jewish identity of her characters is salient, Olsen drew on her own familial revolutionary, antireligious background.

-Passionate attention to social problems characterized some Jewish women writers, most successfully Grace Paley (b.
-1922).
+Passionate attention to social problems characterized some Jewish women writers, most successfully Grace Paley (1922-2007).